 - Beetles and silverfish – entering through damp or dark areas

 Stopping access at entry points is one of the most reliable ways to control all of these pests.
+Flying biters such as mosquitoes and midges are a slightly different case — they're best kept out with window and door screens rather than sealing, since they fly straight through open windows.

 Key areas of the building to focus on for insect proofing